Next week, after the Yankees took 3 out of 4 from the Red Sox at Yankee Stadium II, the Hundred Year War will be renewed.

 Lexington & Concord?
 Lexington: Red Line north to its terminal at Alewife, then switch to the 62 or 76 bus.
 Concord: MBTA Fitchburg/South Acton Line out of North Station to Concord.
 Bunker Hill?
 93 bus on Washington Street, downtown, to Bunker Hill & Monument Streets, across the river in the Charlestown neighborhood, then 2 blocks down Monument.

 The Bull & Finch Pub, which was used for the exterior shot and the basis for the interior shot of Cheers, was at 84 Beacon Street at Brimmer Street, across from Boston Common and near the State House.
-It's since been bought and turned into an official Cheers, with the upstairs Hampshire House (the basis for Melville's) also part of the establishment.
+It's since been bought and turned into an official Cheers, with the upstairs Hampshire House (the basis for the show's Melville's) also part of the establishment.
 Green Line to Arlington.
-A more accurate version, complete with an "island bar" instead of a "wall bar," is at Faneuil Hall.
+A version designed to look more like the one on the show, complete with an "island bar" instead of a "wall bar," is at Faneuil Hall.
 Congress & Market Streets.
-Green or Blue Line to Government Center.
+Orange or Blue Line to State, since Government Center is closed for renovations.

-The Suffolk County Court House, recognizable from Ally McBeal, The Practice and Boston Legal, is at the Scollay Square/Government Center complex.
+The Suffolk County Court House, recognizable from David E. Kelley's legal dramas Ally McBeal, The Practice and Boston Legal, is at the Scollay Square/Government Center complex.
 The official address is 3 Pemberton Street, at Somerset Street.
-Green or Blue Line to Government Center.
+Again, use State, due to the closure of Government Center.

 The Prudential Tower, a.k.a. the Prudential Center, at 749 feet the tallest building in the world outside New York when it opened in 1964, contains a major mall.
 800 Boylston Street.
 The finish line of the Boston Marathon, and the site of the bombing, is at 755 Boylston at Ring Road.
 Green Line B, C or D to Copley, or E to Prudential.